 What are Payroll Deductions?

-Payroll deductions are accounted for each payroll period and these are the amounts which are subtracted from an employee's gross pay.
+Payroll deductions are accounted for each payroll period and these are the amounts that are subtracted from an employee's gross pay.

 Or you can opt to outsource a payroll provider.
 We’re going to get into the question of what are payroll deductions?
 And what types of remittances constitute these payments from your regular income.